Guidelines and Procedures

 3. Develop and conduct a program evaluation or needs assessment for an organization.
 This uses skills learned mostly in PA 655.
 Past projects have included evaluations of several local nonprofit organizations, and a few local government offices.

 The possible topics and venues are quite broad.
 One stipulation: you may not use your normal job responsibilities to count toward the PA 690 project.
 This avoids receiving life experience credits for work you are already doing.
 However, if you can demonstrate that because of this project you are going beyond your normal duties at work, then the topic might be considered appropriate.
-All topics must be cleared with the MPA Director (see Procedures).
+All topics will be cleared with Dr. Carr.